Tsu-gu/tsubuntu/README.md

 # Future plans

 I would like to support **Ubuntu Core Desktop** once it releases.
 Instead of apt installing flatpak and similar I imagine somehow installing a distrobox container and loading it with the necessary software.
 Or who knows how that will be done.

+Add `gsettings set org.gnome.SessionManager logout-prompt false` to skip the 3rd confirmation you actually want to shut off the PC